 What was it like starting out at IVU?

 My start at IVU was really enjoyable.
-In my early days at IVU, I had a dedicated contact person, a buddy, who dedicated more of his time to problems that you'd expect.
+In my early days, I had a dedicated contact person – a buddy – who devoted more time than I ever would have expected to helping me to resolve problems.
 So I felt that my initial phase was very positive, and I was pleased that I wasn't left to fend for myself straight away.

 What do you like about IVU?

 I particularly like the wide range of tasks, the variety.
 The open working atmosphere is also great.
-The doors are literally always open, and I think that's lovely.
-What's more, it makes you less inhibited about just going over to someone and asking something.
-I also like the fact that instead of having typical core working hours, you can organise yourself to a large extent.
+The doors are always open, which I really like.
+This also makes you less inhibited about just going over to someone and asking for help.
+I also like the fact that instead of having typical core working hours, you can organise your own day to a large extent.
 That gives you a lot of flexibility.